 - Only in It for the Money: He wants to make a movie so he gets lots of money.
 He doesn't care one bit if the lead actor is kidnapped and can be killed.

-- When Pecker calls him out on the fact that he gave permission to the Golden Dragon Gang to brutally murder Speedman, Grossman retorts that Speedman's career ended long ago, and when the death of Speedman leaks out, Grossman says he will start an acting program in Speedman's name, which will attract the attention, and money, of future investors.
+- When Pecker calls him out on the fact that he gave permission to the Flaming Dragon Gang to brutally murder Speedman, Grossman retorts that Speedman's career ended long ago, and when the death of Speedman leaks out, Grossman says he will start an acting program in Speedman's name, which will attract the attention, and money, of future investors.

 - Pet the Dog: His last scene with Rob.